crotwell/TauP/src/doc/sphinx/source/models.rst

 Notes on Standard Models
 ------------------------

-TauP attempts to follow published models exactly, even in cases where there appear to be issues.
+TauP attempts to follow published models.
 Possible discrepancies and issues are listed below, and users are encouraged to understand the idiosyncrasies of the standard models and adjust accordingly.
+In some cases we have had to make a choice as to the most correct interpretation of the model, but opinions may differ.

-Also be aware that some models, including ak135favg and rem1d, include an several kilometer thick ocean layer at the surface.
+Also be aware that some models, including ak135favg and rem1d, include a several kilometer thick ocean layer at the surface.
 This means that if the source depth is 0, which is the default, there will be no S waves generated, and if the receiver is